marmelab/react-admin/docs/List.md

 ### Exported Fields

-Should your authProvider implement the [`canAccess` method](./AuthProviderWriting.md#canaccess), the [`exporter`](#exporter) will call it to export only fields to which the current user has access to.
+Should your authProvider implement the [`canAccess` method](./AuthProviderWriting.md#canaccess), the [`exporter`](#exporter) will call it to export only fields the current user has the right to export.
 For instance, given the following record shape:

 ```json
 {